psi4/psi4/doc/sphinxman/source/sapt.rst

    was changed to true.
 Hence the code now by default uses natural orbital truncation to speed up the evaluation of energy terms wherever possible, according to literature recommendations.
+   In early July 2016, some total sapt energy psivars were renamed.

 Symmetry-adapted perturbation theory (SAPT) provides a means of directly computing the noncovalent interaction between two molecules, that is, the